This page was generated from unit-1.5-subdomains/subdomains.ipynb.

 | __call__(...)

-| __call__(self: ngsolve.comp.DifferentialSymbol, definedon: Optional[Union[ngsolve.comp.Region, str]] = None, element_boundary: bool = False, element_vb: ngsolve.comp.VorB = <VorB.VOL: 0>, skeleton: bool = False, bonus_intorder: int = 0, intrules: Dict[ngsolve.fem.ET, ngsolve.fem.IntegrationRule] = {}, deformation: ngsolve.comp.GridFunction = None, definedonelements: pyngcore.pyngcore.BitArray = None) -> ngsolve.comp.DifferentialSymbol
+| __call__(self: ngsolve.comp.DifferentialSymbol, definedon: Optional[Union[ngsolve.comp.Region, str]] = None, element_boundary: bool = False, element_vb: ngsolve.comp.VorB = <VorB.VOL: 0>, skeleton: bool = False, bonus_intorder: int = 0, intrules: dict[ngsolve.fem.ET, ngsolve.fem.IntegrationRule] = {}, deformation: ngsolve.comp.GridFunction = None, definedonelements: pyngcore.pyngcore.BitArray = None) -> ngsolve.comp.DifferentialSymbol

 |